bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

   - Nothing "over-the-top", but efforts outside of class needed to deliver on a quality product
 - Users find product easy to use, happy with what the site does
 - Measure gain of users/wk (if it goes live)
-- Loading and searching data is relatively quick to todays standards ?
-Need more here, add as you can ?
+- Loading and searching data is relatively quick compared to todays standards

 ## **Assumptions:**
 [List any assumptions about the technology, users, or resources that could impact development.]
-?
-Don't know what we should put here ?
-?
-Me either ?
+- Users will access the application primarily via web browser (desktop + mobile responsive).
+- Users want to create accounts to track macros, upload recipes, and interact with other users.
+- We’ll initially support text uploads for recipes (no video/image yet).
+- Traffic will be relatively low during MVP → scaling concerns can come later.
+- MongoDB will handle recipes, user data, and goals (flexible schema needed).

+Team is familiar with Python → Flask (or FastAPI) is the chosen backend framework.

 ## **Risks:**
 [Identify potential risks and challenges, such as technical limitations, resource constraints, or dependency issues.]
 - An obvious time limit of the semester's end
 - Limited knowledge of tools we would like to use
   - Need to make an effort to learn about tools necessary to make the product succeed
-- TBD
-?
-Add as you can ?
+- Learning curve for Flask/MongoDB integration.
+- Handling file uploads (storage, size limits, compression).
+- Authentication/authorization (security vulnerabilities if poorly implemented).
+- MongoDB schema design could get messy without careful planning.

 ## **Design / Architectural Review:**
 [Outline the initial thoughts on application architecture.
 Will it be monolithic or microservices?
 Will it use a database?
 What major components will be included?]